Geometric realizations of Tamari interval lattices via cubic coordinates: Preliminaries

+A \Def{rooted tree}, or simply a \Def{tree} in our context, is defined recursively as a node together with a (possibly empty) sequence of rooted trees.
+We shall use the standard terminology about trees like \Def{root}, \Def{edge}, \Def{child}, \Def{descendant}, \Def{subtree}, {\em etc.} The \Def{size} of a tree is its number of nodes.
+The nodes of the trees considered in this work are labeled by positive integers.
+We draw trees with the root at the top, where a node is depicted by $ $ with its label inside the circle.
+A \Def{forest} is a sequence of trees.
+From a forest $\ForestF$ of $n$ trees, it is always possible to build a tree $\TreeT$ by taking the root of each element of $\ForestF$ and by linking all these roots to an artificial node, such that this artificial node become the root of $\TreeT$.
+The size of the obtained tree is one plus the sum of all sizes of trees in $\ForestF$. \smallbreak

-In all this work, we call \Def{binary tree} a planar, complete, and rooted binary tree.
-Recall that a binary tree $T$ is either a \Def{leaf} or an \Def{internal node} attached through two edges to two binary trees called respectively \Def{left subtree} and \Def{right subtree} of $T$.
-One denotes by $\bi$ the set of binary trees with $n$ internal nodes.
-In the following, we use the usual conventions and notions of binary trees~\cite{Sta12}: \Def{root}, \Def{child}, \Def{descendant}, \Def{subtree}, {\em etc.} We draw the binary trees with the root at the top and the leaves at the bottom. \smallbreak
+A \Def{binary tree} (or \Def{$2$-tree}) $\TreeT$ is either a leaf or a node attached through two edges to two binary trees, which are called respectively the \Def{left subtree} and the \Def{right subtree} of $\TreeT$.
+Recall that the \Def{size} of a binary tree is its number of nodes.
+We denote by $\SetBinaryTrees(n)$ the set of binary trees of size $n$.
+The set of binary trees is enumerated by Catalan numbers.
+We draw binary trees with the root at the top and the leaves at the bottom, where a node is depicted by $ $ and a leaf is depicted by $ $ (see for instance Figure~\ref{arbrebinaire}). \smallbreak

-Let $T\in\bi$.
-Each internal node of $T$ is numbered recursively, starting with the left subtree, then the root, and ending with the right subtree.
+Let $\TreeT\in\SetBinaryTrees(n)$.
+Each node of $\TreeT$ is numbered recursively, starting with the left subtree, then the root, and ending with the right subtree.
 An example is given in Figure~\ref{arbrebinaire}.
-This numbering then establishes a total order on the internal nodes of a binary tree called \Def{infix order}.
-Afterwards, this numbering is used to refer to the internal nodes.
-The path following this numbering is called \Def{infix traversal}. \smallbreak
+This numbering then establishes a total order on the nodes of a binary tree called the \Def{infix order}.
+Afterwards, this numbering is used to refer to the nodes.
+The sequence of nodes numbered from $1$ to $n$ forms the \Def{infix traversal}. \smallbreak